Alec McCullie is a Partner and CTO at Vendigital. He recently shared his insights with Business Cloud.

 Taking the time to perform sufficient due diligence before the transformation journey begins will not only save a business money in the long term and reduce the risk of lacklustre results; it will also ensure that the key barriers to a successful transformation are addressed right from the outset.

-Research conducted by Vendigital and Cranfield University last year revealed that the main barriers to digital transformation are ‘funding’, ‘a lack of digital skills’, particularly analytical skills, and ‘resistance to change’.
+Research conducted by Vendigital and Cranfield University last year revealed that the main barriers to successful digital transformation are ‘funding’, ‘a lack of digital skills’, particularly analytical skills, and ‘resistance to change’.
 In fact, a lack of digital skills and resistance to change were identified as factors of equal importance.

-Clearly, bringing people onboard is vital for success, and directors should address any worries that their employees may have about digital transformation in an open transparent way.
+Clearly, bringing people onboard is vital for success, and directors should address any worries that their employees may have about successful digital transformation in an open transparent way.
 For example, staff may be concerned that the changes will bring job losses, when in actual fact there are likely to be opportunities to develop skills and eradicate the most irksome of working practices.

 Workforce anxieties often come as a result of a lack of transparency on what a digital transformation journey is for, and directors should take steps to explain their vision for a better business.
 A digital transformation journey is rarely about reducing headcount or letting machines take over, rather, it is about helping employees to use their time in the most efficient and effective way and driving productivity as a result.
 For example, if a person’s workload is reduced by 50% through improved process efficiencies, they can now be far more productive elsewhere.